Convergence of Finite Memory Q-Learning for POMDPs and Near Optimality of Learned Policies under Filter Stability: Q Iterations Using a Finite History of Information Variables and Convergence

 is not stationary and might change at every time step $t$, since $Pr(y_{t+1}|y_t,y_{t-1},u_t,u_{t-1})$ depends on the marginal distribution of $x_{t-1}$ ($x_{t-N}$ in the general case).

 \item[(ii)] Here, we only observe the cost realizations of the underlying state process $\{x_t\}_t$ and the control actions.
-For example, if we assume that $N=1$ and that the $k$-th time we hit $(I,u)$ corresponds to the time step $t$ in the real time flow of the process, then the cost we observe is $c(x_t,u_t)$.
+For example, if we assume that $N=1$ then the cost we observe is $c(x_t,u_t)$.
 However, $c(x_t,u_t)$ depends on $(I,u)$ pair randomly and in a time dependent way so that for some $I=(y_t,y_{t-1},u_{t-1})$ and $u=u_{t}$:

 where $Pr(dx_t|y_t,y_{t-1},u_{t-1})$ can be seen as some {\it pseudo-belief} on the underlying state variable given $I=(y_t,y_{t-1},u_{t-1})$, the most recent $N=1$ information variables.
 In other words, $Pr(dx_t|y_t,y_{t-1},u_{t-1})$ is the Bayesian update of $\pi_{t-1}$, the marginal distribution of the true state $x_{t-1}$ at the time step $t-1$, using $I=(y_t,y_{t-1},u_{t-1})$ and thus, it is time dependent. $\diamond$ \end{itemize}